Malware656/python_ip_scanner/README.md

 # python_ip_scanner
-Pyipscanner can be used to detect the devices whics are conected to a particular host.
+Pyipscanner can be used to detect the devices which are conected to a particular host.